b3nj4m/hubot-react/README.md

 ### hubot-react

 Train hubot to react to certain terms.
+Multiple responses to the same term are allowed.
+One will be selected at-random.

 ```
 Bob: hubot react homestar seriously.
-Hubot: homestar will trigger seriously.
+Hubot: reacting to homestar with seriously.
 ...
 Alice: Homestar Runner is the best.
 Hubot: seriously.